triton-inference-server/model_analyzer/docs/cli.md

 ## Model Analyzer Subcommands

-The Model Analyzer's functionality is split across 3 separate subcommands.
+The Model Analyzer's functionality is split across three separate subcommands.
 Each subcommand has its own CLI and config options.
 Some options are required for more than one subcommand (e.g. `--export-path`).
 See the [Configuring Model Analyzer](./config.md) section for more details on configuring each of these